aerojs/aero/README.md

 ## Pages

 Aero page components are *grouped by feature, not by file type* like most VC frameworks.
-For example the `helloworld` page can contain a `helloworld.jade`, `helloworld.styl`, `helloworld.json` and a `helloworld.js` controller in the same directory.
+For example the `helloworld` page can contain

+* `helloworld.jade`
+* `helloworld.styl`
+* `helloworld.json`
+* `helloworld.js`

+in the same directory.

+For a page to be recognized by Aero it needs a `.jade` template or a `.js` controller.

+* If you want a static page then a `.jade` template is all you need.
+* If you want a dynamic page with full control over the output a `.js` controller is enough.
+* If you want a dynamic page in combination with a template then you need to include both `.js` and `.jade`.

+Adding a `.styl` file to the page will load the style sheet on this page only.

+Adding a `.json` file will add all its data to your `.jade` template automatically.

+## Play around

-Now try to change the `helloworld.jade` inside your `pages` directory.
+Try to change the `helloworld.jade` inside your `pages/helloworld` directory.
 Aero notices the changes, recompiles the page and forces your browser to reload it automatically.

 ## Documentation

-> Please do not use Aero in production yet, it is still in active development.
+Please do not use Aero in production yet, it is still in active development.

-> Documentation will be available once the Aero API is stable.
+Documentation will be available once the Aero API is stable.

+## Benchmarks

+> TODO

 ## Similar software

-Aero includes both a framework for building websites and a server.
-Other notable frameworks are:
+Aero includes both a framework for building websites and an optimized web server.

+Similar projects:

 * [Express](http://expressjs.com/)
 * [Restify](http://mcavage.me/node-restify/)